labring/sealos/docs/4.0/docs/lifecycle-management/reference/sealos/commands/gen.md

        --nodes 192.168.0.5:25,192.168.0.6:25,192.168.0.7:27 --passwd 'xxx'
    ```

-Once the Clusterfile is generated, users can modify it according to their needs.
-They can add or modify environment variables and modify the cluster CIDR configuration.
-After making the necessary changes, users can create or update the cluster using the `sealos apply` command with the generated Clusterfile.
+After the Clusterfile is generated, users can modify this file according to their needs.
+Add or modify environment variables; modify the cluster cidr configuration.
+Once the modifications are done, users can use the `sealos apply` command to create or update the cluster based on this configuration file.

-Example documentation:
+Example explanations:

 - [Custom Configuration Installation](https://docs.sealos.io/docs/lifecycle-management/operations/run-cluster/gen-apply-cluster)

-That concludes the usage guide for the `sealos gen` command.
-We hope this information has been helpful to you.
-If you encounter any issues during usage, please feel free to ask us for assistance.
+That's the usage guide for the `sealos gen` command, and we hope it has been helpful.
+If you encounter any problems during usage, feel free to ask us.